srujandeshpande/srujandeshpande/README.md

 ## Hello there.
-Welcome to my Profile! 👋
+I'm Srujan!
 <img src="https://komarev.com/ghpvc/?username=srujandeshpande&style=flat-square" alt="srujandeshpande" /><br>

-I'm Srujan, a Microsoft Learn Student Ambassador and perpetual learner.
+I'm a developer with a quest for learning new stuff.
 Check out my portfolio [here](https://srujandeshpande.github.io)!

-- 🔭  I love exploring Cloud Technologies and DevOps!
+- 🔭 I love working with the Cloud and DevOps
-- 🌱  I’m currently working with React, MongoDB, Django, Electron and Kubernetes.
-Have to say, Python and JavaScript are the best 😎
+- 🌱 Currently working as a Software Engineer Intern at Soroco
-- 💬 Ask me anything about Flask, FastAPI, MongoDB, DevOps, Blockchain and Google Cloud Platform
+- 💬 Sometimes I write about tech stuff.
+Check it on my [Medium](https://srujandeshpande.medium.com/)
 - 📫 How to reach me: Shoot me an email or connect on [Linkedin](https://linkedin.com/in/srujandeshpande)
 <br>
 <p align="center">